apollosolutions/sdui-specification/README.md

 In today's rapidly evolving digital landscape, user interfaces (UI) play a critical role in creating engaging and dynamic user experiences.
 However, creating and maintaining UIs can be a challenging and time-consuming task for developers, especially as applications grow in complexity.

-To address this challenge, a new approach to UI development has emerged, known as Server-Driven UI.
+To address this challenge, a new approach to UI development has emerged, known as Server-Driven UI (SDUI).
 This approach involves delegating the UI rendering logic to the server, which sends instructions to the client on how to construct the UI dynamically.

 GraphQL has become increasingly popular as a way to implement Server-Driven UI.
 By leveraging its type system and query capabilities, GraphQL allows developers to express complex UI components and their interactions in a concise and declarative manner.